The underdogs toppled the favorites 8-7-1, according to game-time spreads in a wacky and wonderful leadup to NFL Week Four.

-The New York Giants, Philadelphia Eagles, and the New York Jets are a combined 0-6 against the spread through three weeks.
+The New York Giants, Philadelphia Eagles and New York Jets are a combined 0-6 against the spread through three weeks.

 And no team has a win.
-A combined O-for-September for all three.
+It’s a combined zero for September for all three.
 Bettors will need to shelve sentiment and assess games strictly by numbers.